Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Introduction

-Some recent efforts have focused on both the communication and computation efficiency of distributed optimization algorithms.
-Berahas {et al.} \cite{berahas2018balancing} proposed a distributed gradient descent method with multiple communication steps in each round, named NEAR-DGD, and evaluated the performance of the algorithm using a weighted combination of the number of communication and computation steps.
-In \cite{berahas2024balancing}, the authors explored the use of multiple local updates and inter-node communication in each round with a deterministic GT method, showing that increasing the number of communication steps improves the convergence rate in strongly convex settings.
-However, in distributed stochastic optimization, balancing communication and computation is more challenging.
-This is because stochastic gradient noise significantly influences the convergence rate, making the results from deterministic methods \cite{berahas2018balancing, berahas2024balancing} inapplicable to stochastic settings.
-Although the results in \cite{iakovidou2022s, liu2022decentralized} highlight the impact of communication and computation protocols on \textit{iteration} complexity, they do not provide a specific trade-off strategy between these two factors and are all affected by the presence of data heterogeneity.
+Some recent efforts have focused on both the communication and computational efficiency of distributed optimization algorithms.
+Berahas {\textit{et al.}} \cite{berahas2018balancing} proposed a distributed gradient descent method with multiple communication steps in each round, named NEAR-DGD, and evaluated the performance of the algorithm using a weighted combination of the number of communication and computation steps.
+In \cite{berahas2024balancing}, the authors explored the use of multiple local updates and inter-node communication in each round with a deterministic GT method, showing that increasing the number of communication steps improves the convergence rate for the strongly convex objective functions.
+However, in distributed stochastic optimization, balancing communication and computation is more challenging, as stochastic gradient noise critically affects the convergence rate and renders results from deterministic methods inapplicable \cite{berahas2018balancing, berahas2024balancing}.
+Although the results in \cite{iakovidou2022s, liu2022decentralized} highlight the impact of communication and computation protocols on \textit{iteration} complexity, the trade-off between these two factors is not explicitly characterized, particularly in the presence of data heterogeneity.
 Additionally, most of the studies focus on specific types of objective functions, such as strongly convex or nonconvex objectives, or rely on strict assumptions, such as bounded gradients \cite{liu2022decentralized}.
-We summarize and compare the most relevant algorithms in Table \ref{Tab_comparison_of_related_work}.
+We summarize and compare the most relevant algorithms in Table~\ref{Tab_comparison_of_related_work}.

 Part of the results in this work were previously presented at a conference \cite{huang2023computation}.
 The current work: i) extends the algorithm in \cite{huang2023computation} by incorporating snapshot GT and accelerated gossip communication, resulting in a more flexible framework with improved convergence guarantees; ii) develops a unified theoretical framework for strongly convex, convex, and nonconvex objective functions with comprehensive complexity results; and iii) includes more extensive numerical experiments on both synthetic and real-world datasets.